Data (Use and Access) Act 2025 — how opt-in rules are changing for charities

-Our experienced and dedicated charity lawyers work closely with such charities — helping them to access the support and guidance they need during stressful times.
+We help such charities access the support and guidance that they need during stressful times.
 We provide advice throughout Charity Commission investigations, including regulatory concern cases and statutory inquiries.
-With specialist knowledge, we guide charity trustees through the complexities of an investigation, respond to lines of enquiry and manage any requests for information.

-We’ve done this successfully for many charities — and crucially, our support doesn’t end with the conclusion of a case or investigation.
+Crucially, our support doesn’t end with the conclusion of a case or investigation.
 We also assist trustees to effectively implement the action plans and governance recommendations issued by the Charity Commission to ensure ongoing compliance and long-term peace of mind.

 We understand just how tough it can be for a charity to continue operating while cooperating with a regulatory investigation.
 With our full support, trustees can be assured that their case is being expertly handled by a team that’s committed to achieving the best possible outcome.